 We need that connection to live happy, healthy lives.5

-But we need to be choosy with the people we let into our lives.
+But we need to be choosy with the people we let into our lives and look up to.

 And build relationships with emotionally healthy people.
 Because they’ll treat us with kindness.